mxt-fr/bavma.github.io/success.md

 - What is the relation between revenues and being awarded?
 - Does the cast influence the gender, the revenue amount and the rating?
 - Which genre is more nominated/rewarded?
+- Screentime analysis
 - Mettre des mauvais graphes en plotly et des vilaines analyses
 - Ajouter d'autres analyses: prendre inspiration sur Milestone 2

 ## Causal analysis of observational data
-Sensitivity analysis : nominated, oscar, rating --> profitability ??
+- Sensitivity analysis : nominated, oscar, rating --> profitability ??
+- Mettre des vilains graphes

 **BENOIT**

-## Explore each main genres
+## Exploring main genres

-For each genre we explore different questions:
+**For each genre we explore different questions**

-- Which genre is more represented according to a location?
-Which genre performs better according to a location?
-- How do rating and revenue vary as a function of the genre?
-- What is the relationship between ratings and revenues?
-- What is the optimal runtime for each genre?
-- Which relation between the screen time and the opportunity to win an award ?

-**We now explore 5 main genres**

 <div style="display: flex; justify-content: space-around; align-items: center; flex-wrap: wrap; gap: 20px;">